jonkgrimes/nbtscanner/README.md

 # NetBIOS scanner

-Little tool I put together playing around with Rust.
+Little tool I put together to scan a set of IP's for NetBIOS name information.
+It's mostly for my own sake to learn a little bit more about Rust.

 ## Usage